Azure/aks-engine/examples/addons/azure-arc-onboarding/README.md

-# Azure Arc for Kubernetes
+# Azure Arc enabled Kubernetes

-You can attach and configure Kubernetes clusters by using [Azure Arc for Kubernetes](https://docs.microsoft.com/azure/azure-arc/kubernetes/overview).
+You can attach and configure Kubernetes clusters by using [Azure Arc enabled Kubernetes](https://docs.microsoft.com/azure/azure-arc/kubernetes/overview).
 When a Kubernetes cluster is attached to Azure Arc, it will appear in the Azure portal.
 It will have an Azure Resource Manager ID and a managed identity.
 Clusters are attached to standard Azure subscriptions, are located in a resource group, and can receive tags just like any other Azure resource.